clmangham/ChartMetricsAPI/README.md

 After running the application API can now be accessed at http://localhost:5001

+*Note: If running locally outside docker the API will be accessed at port 8000 - http://localhost:8000*

 ### Example Usage

+A user interface with API documentation and example queries can be found at http://localhost:5001/ui/

+#### OR

-As web address or with POSTMAN (GET):
+Use as web address or with POSTMAN (GET):

 ```
 http://localhost:5001/records?Ids=1,2,3
 ```

+#### OR

 Using Curl:
 ```